MicahOlson/galactic-age/README.md

 * Jest 24.9.0

 ## Description
-Enter your age and select a planet and we'll tell you what your age would be on that planet based its solar year.
+Enter your age and select a planet and we'll tell you what your age would be on that planet based on its solar year.
+Answering a couple additional questions will help us determine your life expectancy and you'll see how that changes on different planets.

 ## Setup and Installation
-* This project's interactive web page can be viewed [here](https://micaholson.github.io/galactic-age).

 * To download, then view or edit a local copy yourself, follow the instructions below:

   * Clone the repository to a local directory using the command-line tool `git` ([how to install git](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)).